dirghapanara/VSDSquadron_FM_Research_Internship_by_Dirgha_Panara/README.md

    + Compact design with all pins accessible, perfect for fast prototyping and embedded applications

 ## Features of the FM board:
-The block diagram shown in Figure 1 shows the key components of the VSDSquadron FPGA Mini(FM) board.
+The block diagram shown in Figure depicts the key components of the VSDSquadron FPGA Mini(FM) board.

 ![block_diagram](https://github.com/user-attachments/assets/0f452595-18bc-4ce3-b19b-20be45e8d2ba)